Rybeardawg1/Tower-Defense/README.md

 #### Enemies and Pathfinding
     Enemies traverse the grid using Dijkstra’s shortest path algorithm, dynamically adjusting to complex paths.
     They spawn in waves, increasing in difficulty, keeping players challenged.
-    Enemy Health Bars: Visualize health for better clarity.
+    - Enemy Health Bars: Visualize health for better clarity.
-    Enemy Types: Includes Orcs and Goblins with animations for movement and attacks.
+    - Enemy Types: Includes Orcs and Goblins with animations for movement and attacks.
 #### Resources and UI
-    Balance Management: Points are updated dynamically based on math problems solved and towers placed.
+    - Balance Management: Points are updated dynamically based on math problems solved and towers placed.
-    Health Management: Health decreases when enemies reach the end.
+    - Health Management: Health decreases when enemies reach the end.
-    Interactive UI: Real-time updates for health, balance, and tower availability.
+    - Interactive UI: Real-time updates for health, balance, and tower availability.

-### Interactive UI:
+### Mechanics
+    The mechanics are designed to be intuitive and engaging, with seamless integration of strategy and education:

+    - Tower Placement: Drag-and-drop mechanics ensure smooth gameplay.
+    - Firing System: Towers detect enemies in range and fire projectiles dynamically.
+    - Resource Management: Players must balance solving math problems and placing/upgrading towers.
+    These mechanics create an enjoyable challenge while maintaining educational value.
     Math problems, balance, and health are displayed in real time.
     Buttons reflect availability based on the player's balance.

+### AI and Pathfinding
+    Enemies use Dijkstra’s algorithm for optimal pathfinding.
+The AI ensures:

+    - Enemies dynamically calculate the shortest route.
+    - Path complexity with branching paths makes the game challenging.
+    - Innovation: The AI adapts in real-time to grid changes, enhancing gameplay.

+### Physics and Animations
+    - Projectile Physics: Projectiles inherit damage values and move smoothly towards targets.
+    - Enemy Animations: Enemies (Orcs, Goblins) use high-quality animations for movement and attacks.
+    - Tower Effects: Visual cues highlight tower placement and firing.

+### User Interface
+    - Main Menu: Includes instructions on gameplay and math challenges.
+    - HUD: Displays health, balance, and math problem panel.
+    - Pause/Play Buttons: Players can pause/resume the game at any time.

+### Aesthetics and Sound Effects
+    - Visuals: A combination of sci-fi and natural environments using assets like forests, rocks, and backgrounds.
+    - Sound Effects: Added for towers firing, enemies taking damage, and button clicks, creating an immersive experience.

+### Performance
+    The game runs smoothly at a consistent frame rate of 60 FPS on tested devices, ensuring a lag-free experience.

 ## Contribution by each Team Member:
 ### Ashwin Goel: